-This tutorial describes how to install and start using the Fiddler Jam Chrome Extension.
+This tutorial describes installing and starting using the Fiddler Jam Chrome Extension.

 First, you will install the lightweight Fiddler Jam Chrome Extension.